niti-go/k-means-vis/README.md

 K-Means Clustering is an unsupervised learning technique used to classify data samples based on feature similarity to other data.

 This visualization is created using matplotlib in Python.
+Users can add data points, add initial centroid positions, and see the assignments of points to clusters change with each iteration of the algorithm.